 It is important to do as much research into the market that you are planning to enter, in order for you to develop the most accurate projections possible.
 Having a solid business plan is critical to making sure that you aren’t heading for a financial disaster.

-No one likes to think about the possibility of heading down the road to financial disaster, especially when your new business isn’t even off the ground.
+No one likes to think about business failure, especially when your new business isn’t even off the ground.
 However, it is worthwhile to consider coming up with a contingency plan, particularly when you consider the failure rate of small businesses.
 It is a good idea to find out more about what to do if you find yourself facing bankruptcy in the future.

 5. Overlooking the Administrative Side of Business

-This can be especially problematic if you have worked to develop a product and are looking to start your own business in order to be able to independently market and sell that product yourself.
+This can be especially problematic if you’ve developed a product and you’re starting a business to market and sell that product yourself.
 Many people who love the creative side of their business, unfortunately, neglect to consider the more day-to-day administrative aspects to running their new company.

 A business owner must be prepared to handle issues such as accounting, payroll, HR, managing employees, and developing and maintain relationships with customers, clients, and suppliers.
 If any or all of these tasks don’t appeal to you in the slightest, be prepared to find the right people to delegate them to.

 Ultimately, you won’t be setting yourself up for the best success if you become bogged down with those aspects of the business that don’t appeal to you.
 Furthermore, focusing too much on the administrative side of the business can detract from the creative elements that only you can do.

 Making sure that you surround yourself with the right people is important.
 When you’re starting out, your team may be made freelancers and professional people you call on as needed.
 But as your business grows, you may need to hire employees.